-This innovative approach to dining is the work of Charlie Carrington, a 24-year-old chef.
+This innovative approach to dining is the work of Charlie Carrington, a 26-year-old chef.
 Yes, you read that right.
-He was born in 1993.
-Atlas Dining represents his first foray into the Head Chef role, but with the experience he holds, it’s a wonder he didn’t open his own restaurant sooner.
+He was only born in 1993.
+Atlas Dining represents his first foray into the head chef role but with the experience he holds, it’s a wonder he didn’t open his own restaurant sooner.

-After starting at 15 with an apprenticeship at Stokehouse, Charlie worked his way through some of Melbourne and Sydney’s best kitchens, including Vue De Monde, Marque and Firedoor.
+After starting in the industry at 15 with an apprenticeship at the Stokehouse, Charlie worked his way through some of Melbourne and Sydney’s best kitchens, including Vue De Monde, Marque and Firedoor.
 He’s also worked overseas, with stints in London, San Francisco, Bangkok and Singapore, finessing his skills and techniques to develop a signature cooking style.
-His travelling experiences also gave him the inspiration for the name – Atlas Dining.
+His travelling experiences also gave him the inspiration for the name, Atlas Dining.

 Ingredients are cooked on the grills or in the custom-made hearth.
 In fact, each item is touched by fire in some way, shape or form.
-This style of cooking was inspired by Charlie’s time at Firedoor – he even had the grills custom made by Firedoor Head Chef, Lennox Hastie.
+This style of cooking was inspired by Charlie’s time at Firedoor – he even had the grills custom-made by Firedoor Head Chef, Lennox Hastie.